GihhArwtw/SJTU_AI/README.md

 # SJTU_AI
-Notes of courses I take during my time in SJTU.
+Most notes of courses I took during my time in SJTU.

-Most notes during freshman and sophomore are hand-written and thus, some notes are pdf files of notes scanned.
+Notes during freshman and sophomore are mostly hand-written and thus, some notes are pdf files of notes scanned.